-- (a) The 2015 Cadastral Law Examination will be held on Tuesday, 9 February 2015. - (b) Applications to sit the 2015 examination together with the required fees are to reach the Membership Coordinator, NZIS on or before 16 January 2016. - (c) The examination will be held from 9:00 a.m. to 11:00 a.m. on the date shown above.
-Applications on the prescribed form together with the fee of \$200.00 plus GST (NZIS Members) and \$250.00 plus GST (non-members) must reach the Membership Coordinator on or before the closing date.
+- (a) The 2018 Cadastral Law Examination will be held on 21 June 2018. - (b) Applications to sit the 2018 examination together with the required fees are to reach the Membership Coordinator, NZIS on or before 21 May 2018. - (c) The examination will be held from 9:30 a.m. to 11:30 a.m. on the date shown above.
+Applications on the prescribed form together with the fee of \$287.50 Incl GST (NZIS Members) and \$402.50 Incl GST (non-members) must reach the Membership Coordinator on or before the closing date.
 An application form is included in this circular. - (d) Intending applicants are to note that late or incomplete applications will not be accepted. - (e) To be eligible to sit the examination, applicants must hold an approved degree in surveying and have had not less than 10 month's post-graduation practical experience in land title surveying in New Zealand at the time applications close.
 For the purpose of this section, post-graduation means the date that the University has declared that the requirements for the degree have been fulfilled.
-Applicants are required to provide written confirmation from the University that the requirements for completing the degree have been fulfilled and that they are entitled to apply for graduation. - (f) An overview of the legislation that will be covered in the 2016 written examination section will be available on the NZIS website at www.surveyors.org.nz at the start of October 2015. - (g) The examination will consist of two separate parts. - Research Component.
+Applicants are required to provide written confirmation from the University that the requirements for completing the degree have been fulfilled and that they are entitled to apply for graduation. - (f) An overview of the legislation that will be covered in the 2018 written examination section will be available on the NZIS website at the start of November 2017. - (g) The examination will consist of two separate parts. - Research Component.
 This part of the examination is designed to test the candidate's experience and research ability and will be based on a case study assignment.
 The assignment will be emailed to candidates 10 days prior to the written examination and is to be handed into the Examination Supervisor when sitting the written examination component.
 The research component of the examination will be assigned forty percent (40%) of the total marks for the overall examination.
 No correspondence will be entered into between the Examiner/Institute and the candidates.
 Guidelines on the maximum number of words to be used in this part of the examination will be provided to candidates. - Written Examination.
 This part of the examination is to consist of short answer questions and is to be sat by candidates on a specified day at an approved examination venue.
-The examination will be of two hours duration and is designed to test core competencies.
+The examination will be of two hours' duration and is designed to test core competencies.
 Sixty percent (60%) of the total marks for the overall examination will be assigned for this part of the examination.
 Some choice will be provided in the examination which will allow the candidate to drop one question from the total.